 - by telephone on: 0800 08 222 00

 Our data protection registration number is Z1652832.
 Our company is registered in England and Wales.

 You can control, access or restrict the use of your data, and you have rights under this policy.
-For information about your data rights, please use the contact details provided in ‘About Us’.
+For information about your data rights, please click here.

 Why We Require Your Data

 We obtain personal information from you.
 When you provide your information on our website, you consent for us to use your personal information to:

 - Contact you via the contact methods you have chosen to provide, including via text message, telephone, email and by post.

 - Contact you about your potential financial mis-selling complaint, including payment protection insurance and packaged bank accounts

 - Administer our website, including ensuring that we can enable your use of the services on our website (including enquiries and complaints about our website) and improve your browsing experience by personalising the website.